scalar-labs/scalardb-analytics-postgresql/README.md

 ScalarDB Analytics with PostgreSQL provides a Docker container image that includes all the required components to run.
 This repository gathers all the required components to build the image.
 Currently, this repository consists of the following:

-- [scalardb_fdw](./scalardb_fdw): a FDW plugin that read data from underlying databases using the ScalarDB library internally.
+- [scalardb_fdw](./scalardb_fdw): an FDW plugin that reads data from underlying databases using the ScalarDB library internally.